Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/test-design.md

 #### Expected Results

 - You should see a confirmation message that confirms you are logged in
 - You should be redirected to the `/` route
 - You should see "logout" in the navigation bar once you are logged in
 - You should be able to verify that you are logged in to your account by seeing your name in the top right corner of the page

+#### Unexpected Results

+- You should not see "login" in the navigation bar once you are logged in

+### Single-Sign On

+#### Overview

+You should be able to login with your USU credentials from the USU sign-on portal.

+#### Preconditions

+Make sure you have a USU A-Number and are not currently signed into any USU sites.

+#### Steps

+1. Visit the `login` route
+2. Click on the `Sign-in with SSO` button
+3. After being redirected to the USU sign-on portal, enter your USU credentials and complete the multi-factor authentication

+#### Expected Results

+- You should be redirected to the `/` route
+- You should see "logout" in the navigation bar once you are logged in
+- You should be able to verify that you are logged in to your account by seeing your name in the top right corner of the page